rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Place of publication: <CITE>A Londres</CITE>
 >Note on publication statement: <CITE>The place of publication is false; typographical evidence suggests French printing</CITE>

-<a name="5.24.32.3">5.24.32.3</a> When supplying the actual [Place of publication](/DCRMR/ppdm/Place-of-publication/) in square brackets, always give the basis for the correction or clarification in a note on publication statement (see [5.21.36.2](/DCRMR/ppdm/Place-of-publication/#5.21.36.2)).
+<a name="5.24.32.3">5.24.32.3</a> When supplying the actual [Place of publication](/DCRMR/ppdm/Place-of-publication/) in square brackets, always give the basis for the correction or clarification in a Note on publication statement (see [5.21.36.2](/DCRMR/ppdm/Place-of-publication/#5.21.36.2)).

 >Example:
 >Place of publication: <CITE>Philadelphia [that is, Frankfurt]</CITE>